-1 Initial condition - an intact loading condition to be considered in the damage analysis described by the mean draught, vertical centre of gravity and the trim; or alternative parameters from where the same may be determined (ex. displacement, GM and trim).
+Initial condition - an intact loading condition to be considered in the damage analysis described by the mean draught, vertical centre of gravity and the trim.
+Or alternative parameters from where the same may be determined (ex. displacement, GM and trim).
 There are three initial conditions corresponding to the three draughts $d_s$ , $d_p$ and $d_l$ .

-2 Immersion limits - immersion limits are an array of points that are not to be immersed at various stages of flooding as indicated in regulations 7-2.5.2 and 7-2.5.3.
+Immersion limits - immersion limits are an array of points that are not to be immersed at various stages of flooding as indicated in paragraphs 5.2 and 5.3 of the regulation.

-3 Openings - all openings need to be defined: both weathertight and unprotected.
-Openings are the most critical factor to preventing an inaccurate index A. If the final waterline immerses the lower edge of any opening through which progressive flooding takes place, the factor "s" may be recalculated taking such flooding into account.
+Openings - all openings need to be defined: both weathertight and unprotected.
+Openings are the most critical factor to preventing an inaccurate index A. If the final waterline immerses the lower edge of any opening through which progressive flooding takes place, the factor '\$" may be recalculated taking such flooding into account.
 However, in this case the s value should also be calculated without taking into account progressive flooding and corresponding opening.
 The smallest s value should be retained for the contribution to the attained index.